hashicorp/packer/website/source/docs/post-processors/vagrant-cloud.html.markdown

 * `vagrant_cloud_url` (string) - Override the base URL for Vagrant Cloud.
 This is useful if you're using Vagrant Private Cloud in your own network.
 Defaults to `https://vagrantcloud.com/api/v1`

+* `version_description` (string) - Optionally markdown text used as a full-length and in-depth description of the version, typically for denoting changes introduced

 ## Use with Vagrant Post-Processor